Game Design Manifesto

 -

 A situation should be imagined, then the game mechanics should reflect that situation.
-Try to avoid standard mechanisms such as only having five options this turn because these are the five cards you’ve drawn, not the five actions the game state limits you to.
+Try to avoid standard mechanisms such as only having five options this turn because you’ve drawn five cards, rather than only five options are available in the imagined reality.
+I’m not above bending the imagined reality for this to work though.

 -